Friday, September 18, 2020

 Food and sanitation and transportation,

-Caregivers and medical workers,
+Caregivers and teachers and medical workers,

 On zoom and online and on our doorstep.